Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Background on Denoising Diffusion Probabilistic Models

-Diffusion models achieve this through a two-steps procedure: \begin{enumerate} \item The data $X^{(0)}$ is gradually corrupted by a forward stochastic process $X^{(0)}, X^{(1)}, \dots, X^{(T)}$.
+Diffusion models achieve the objective of approximating complex distributions through a two-steps procedure: \begin{enumerate} \item Data $X^{(0)}$ coming from the original complex distribution are gradually corrupted by a stochastic forward process $X^{(0)}, X^{(1)}, \dots, X^{(T)}$.
 This is equivalent to incrementally adding a small amount of noise at each step until the original distribution is effectively “destroyed.”
 This process gradually transforms the original data distribution into a known, tractable distribution as $t$ increases.
-By the final step $T$, the data has effectively lost all recognizable structure. \item A backward (reverse) stochastic process $X^{(T)}, \hat{X}^{(T-1)}, \dots, \hat{X}^{(0)}$ is then learned to reverse this corruption, reconstructing the original data distribution (\idest $\hat{X}^{(0)} \approx X^{(0)}$) from the tractable $X^{(T)}$. \end{enumerate}
+By the final step $T$, the data have effectively lost all recognizable structure. \item A learnable backward (reverse) stochastic process $X^{(T)}, \hat{X}^{(T-1)}, \dots, \hat{X}^{(0)}$ then reverses this corruption, reconstructing the original data distribution (\idest $\hat{X}^{(0)} \approx X^{(0)}$) from the tractable $X^{(T)}$. \end{enumerate}

-Both the forward and backward processes are modeled as Markov chains, which, under standard conditions, ensure convergence from one distribution to another.
-A Markov chain is characterized by its transition kernel.
+Both the forward and backward processes are modeled as Markov chains, characterized by transition kernels.
 The forward process kernel is defined as:

 for $t=1, \dots, T$, where $\beta_{t}$ is the diffusion rate controlling the amount of noise added at each step.
 Analogously, the backward (or reverse) process kernel is defined as: